 No, and there are no plans to apply for accreditation.
 While the role of accreditation is to ensure a high standard of quality across all MFT programs, we have demonstrated a high standard: our graduates are successfully passing the national licensing exam and becoming licensed in Arizona as MFT's, which is what our program is designed to do.
 Our faculty members are all Arizonalicensed MFTs with experience in all aspects of working in Arizona as an MFT, including community mental health and private practice.
-Faculty member Dr. Karissa Greving Mehall, currently serves as president of the Arizona Association for Marriage & Family Therapy, and Mary Doyle is a member of the Arizona State Board of Behavioral Health Examiner's Marriage & Family Therapy Credentialing Committee.
+Faculty member Dr. Karissa Greving Mehall served as President of the Arizona Association for Marriage & Family Therapy from 2010-2012 and currently serves as Past President (term ending 12/2013), and Mary Doyle is a member of the Arizona State Board of Behavioral Health Examiner's Marriage & Family Therapy Credentialing Committee.